 We’re going to list four of the loudest speakers and subwoofers in the world.
 Don’t worry, it’s not likely that your neighbour will end up with something this noisy!

 This incredible speaker can produce sound up a level of 165 dB.
 As obvious as it may sound, this speaker, according to the company who made it, was made primarily to make noise.

-It has a low frequency noise reduction technology which can be used in big sites like airports and it also has a military use.
-It can be utilized to simulate battlefield scenarios.
+It has a low frequency noise reduction technology which can be used in big sites like airports and it also has military use.
+It can be utilised to simulate battlefield scenarios.